guanzo/trim-merge/README.md

 If you need to trim a video multiple times, doing that with a GUI can be slow and repetitive.
 With trim-merge you define all your trim timestamps in a text file.
 This allows you to bypass the GUI and move as fast as you can with the keyboard, mouse, and good ole ```Ctrl + C```.

-You might be thinking, "But guanzo, ffmpeg is much more powerful and i can automate ffmpeg commands with a script!".
+You might be thinking, "But guanzo, ffmpeg is much more powerful and I can automate ffmpeg commands with a script!".

 ...